 "Waterfall" display with

-xdemorse has a "Waterfall" (audio spectrum) display derived from an integer-arithmetic FFT of the receiver's audio output.
+xdemorse has a "Waterfall" (audio spectrum) display derived from an integer-arithmetic DFT of the receiver's audio output.
 A vertical white line indicates the center frequency of the tone detector.
-This can be disabled with the "Center Line" check button if desired..
 When tuning a signal manually, its trace should be centered on this line for best results.
-Clicking with the center button on the display reverses the background/foreground colors of the display.

 xdemorse has built-in CAT capability but only for the Yaesu FT847 or FT857 and Elecraft K2 or K3.
 This is an unfortunate limitation but an attempt to convert xdemorse to using the "hamlib" library was unsuccessful for various reasons.
-The waterfall display can be used to tune in a signal by clicking with the left mouse button near its trace. xdemorse will scan a small section of the display either side of the mouse pointer, looking for the strongest trace and then tune the receiver so that the signal is centered on the red line.
+Also, starting with version 3.4, xdemorse now has support for the Microtelecom Perseus SDR Receiver, including frequency entry from a spin button.
+Also, the waterfall display can be used to tune in a signal by clicking with the left mouse button near its trace. xdemorse will scan a small section of the display either side of the mouse pointer, looking for the strongest trace and then tune the receiver so that the signal is centered on the red line.
 Since the FT847/FT857 has only a 10 Hz resolution when tuned by the CAT, there can be an error of +-5 Hz in the tuning of a signal.
-Other errors resulting from the finite resolution of the FFT can increase the tuning discrepancy and since xdemorse has a sharp tone detector, it may be necessary to fine-tune the receiver manually for best results.
+Other errors resulting from the finite resolution of the DFT can increase the tuning discrepancy and since xdemorse has a sharp tone detector, it may be necessary to fine tune the receiver manually for best results.
 The K3 vfo has a resolution of 1Hz so that tuning in this case is more accurate.

 xdemorse automatically sets up the sound card and tries to set the input capture level to the level specified in the .xdemorserc config file in the user's home directory.
 If it fails it will give an appropriate warning and the mixer level for capture must be set up manually using a mixer application like 'aumix'.